 If you dig around, you’re gonna find grubs.
 So if you look right there, like we talked about in the last video, white larvae with a red tip.
 You see the red tip right there.
 That is a grub.
 Make sure you’re digging around in multiple areas.
 When I first got to this long, we had to dig around in multiple areas.
 I didn’t find them at first.
 I didn’t give up if I would have given up after looking in one spot, or just because I grabbed the grass and it doesn’t pull up quite so easy.
 We would have never found these grubs until the damage was really bad.
 So catching these early is a really good way to save your lawn.

 Also, I’m going to put a link here on the pro product we use.
 It’s an insecticide.
 You want to put this down really heavily water it in and that’s going to give you season-long control as well.
 So you have Any questions?
 Let us know.
+We’d love to help you with you pest control and even sprinkler care services.
 Otherwise, Have a good day.